mikrobi/babel/core/components/babel/docs/readme.txt

 websites using different contexts.
 Babel even supports managing several differnet multilingual websites within one MODx instance by using so called context groups.

-Bable maintains links between translated resources.
-In the manager you can use the Babel Box to easily switch between the different language versions of a resource.
+Babel maintains links between translated resources.
+In the manager you can use the Babel Box to easily switch between the different language versions of your resource.
 Translations can be created automatically by Babel or defined manually.

-Additionally Babel can be used to synchronize certain template variables (TVs) of translated resource which should be the same in ervery context (language).
+Additionally Babel can be used to synchronize certain template variables (TVs) of translated resource which should be the same in every context (language).

 Feel free to suggest ideas/improvements/bugs on GitHub: https://github.com/mikrobi/babel/issues